Roche to sell cheaper cancer drugs in India

 However, Roche has in the past argued that consumers everywhere should pay the same price for its cancer drugs.

-The Swiss company said the cheaper versions would be renamed for the Indian market and be packed by Emcure Pharmaceuticals in an effort to gain market share, confirming an earlier report in the Wall Street Journal.
+The Wall Street Journal earlier on Friday quoted Roche's head of Middle East and Asian markets as saying the cheaper versions would be renamed for the Indian market and be packed by Emcure Pharmaceuticals in an effort to gain market share.

-The decision to give the cheaper versions distinct names for the Indian market may help Roche limit the risk that wholesalers buy up the products and try and re-sell them in premium-priced markets such as the United States and Europe.

-The trading of pharmaceuticals by middlemen, often via Internet pharmacies, is a growing headache for drug companies and can conceal counterfeits - as happened recently when fake copies of Avastin, another Roche drug, where shipped from the Middle East through Europe to California.

-Under world trade rules, compulsory licences are available to nations to issue in certain cases where life-saving treatments are unaffordable.
+Under world trade rules, compulsory licenses are available to nations to issue in certain cases where life-saving treatments are unaffordable.

 With around 40 percent of India's population living below the poverty line, healthcare is an upper-middle-class luxury.